uwcartlab/webmapping/Chapter07/readme.md

 ### IV.
 Cloning the Final Project Repo to Your Desktop

-Finally, you'll need to clone the final project repository to your desktop server.
+Finally, you and your team members will need to clone the final project repository to your desktop server.
 Open GitHub Desktop and login, choose "Add", and then "Clone Repository".
 Select the repository **"\[year]_\[projectname]"** located under the header of the team facilitator's GitHub account.
 Figure 2.4 illustrates cloning the final project repo in GitHub desktop.

 ![figure7.2.4.png](img/figure7.2.4.png)